Talking about audio effects

 High Pass Filter

-Contrary to Low Pass, this filter cuts low frequencies.
+Unlike a low-pass filter, this filter cuts out low frequencies.

 Echo Filter

-It's an echo.
+It's an echo effect.
 It repeats the same sound while attenuating it.

-If you increase the interval, it might sound like an echo.
+If you widen the interval, it might sound like an echo.

 Distortion Filter

-Because it is low quality, it distorts the sound like it's crackling.
+Because it's low quality, it distorts the sound, almost like clipping.

 Reverb Filter